chaiNNer-org/chaiNNer/docs/nodes.md

 ## Broadcasts

 Broadcasts are a way of sending data from the backend to the frontend.
-They are used to updating previews (e.g. image previews), enhancing error messages with useful information, and providing the type system with additional information.
+They are used for updating previews (e.g. image previews), enhancing error messages with useful information, and providing the type system with additional information.
 Output classes (e.g. `ImageOutput`) are responsible for generating broadcasts.

 There are 2 types of broadcasts: data broadcasts and type broadcasts.